Kriz-hub/Holiday-Dialysis/README.md

 This project is a one page website about a Dialysis Center in the middle of The Netherlands.
 They offer a dialysis treatment for people who suffer from kidney failure and are open for guests who are on holiday.
 This is a made up center in the small city of Harderwijk, but actually I work in a real dialysis center in that place.
 It is also a satelite center of the big one in Amersfoort, 30km from Harderwijk.
 Important: this project is meant for the post-corona era, off course the situation will become better the comming months and certainly in 2022.

-For a demo of my Holiday Dialysis website click [HERE](https://kriz-hub.github.io/Holiday-Dialysis/).
+For a demo of my Holiday Dialysis Website click [HERE](https://kriz-hub.github.io/Holiday-Dialysis/).

 ![Desktop Demo](https://github.com/Kriz-hub/Holiday-Dialysis/blob/master/Animatie.gif)